hivepoint/navu-docs/sidebar-layout.md

   right: calc(40px + var(--nv-minimized-sidebar-width));
 }
 ```

-Here `--nv-minimized-sidebar-width` is a property provided by the standard CSS that you can use to use as a variable representing sidebar floating button width when sidebar is closed.
-Read more about this here (**TODO: Add link**)
+Here `--nv-minimized-sidebar-width` is a property available to use as a value representing sidebar floating button width (when sidebar is closed).

+### Advanced Colors

 ## Advanced CSS